pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 }
 ```
 The only thing of real note here is that our parent container in this
-case is again defining a \"Flexbox\" with its `display` property.
+case is again defining a "Flexbox" with its `display` property.
 We're
 also using two new properties, `flex-direction` and `justify-content`,
 to control how our children are displayed relative to one another.